luapower/luapower.github.io/index.md

 Alternatively you can go the git way with [luapower-git] which allows you to clone/build everything in one shot and you keep your modules in sync by pulling.

-> NOTE: Dependencies are not listed anywhere for demos and test units, so I'll just tell you now: some test units need [unit], and most demos need [cplayer] and [glue].
+> NOTE: Dependencies are not listed anywhere for demos and test units, so I better tell you now: some test units need [unit], and most demos need [cplayer] and [glue].

-> NOTE: Packages marked `dev` are _realy_ in development.
-Try at your own risk.
+> NOTE: Packages marked `dev` are either in active development or are planned for more development in the future.
+In any case, they are not yet ready for public consumption.
+Poke around of course, just don't expect stability.

 ## Get Involved